siljelb/calc-formatter/README.md

 # DIPS Arena Calc Expression Formatter

-Give complex Excel formulas the same polish you expect from code.
-This Visual Studio Code extension keeps formulas readable, helps you explore function names, and now lets you collapse everything back down when you need compact copies.
+Give complex DIPS Arena calc expressions the same polish you expect from code.
+This Visual Studio Code extension keeps calc expressions readable, helps you explore function names, and lets you collapse everything back down when you need compact copies.

 ## Why You'll Like It